unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ![](images/life-ex-comb.png)
 [![](images/button-new.png)](https://trends.axibase.com/feeee62f#fullscreen)

-*Fig 6.* Open the **TRENDS** visualization above and disable the series as shown to reproduce the above visualization showing that allow life expectancy continues to increase, the derivative rate of increase is approaching zero.
+*Fig 6.* Open the **Trends** visualization above and disable the series as shown to reproduce the above visualization showing that allow life expectancy continues to increase, the derivative rate of increase is approaching zero.

 Under the assumption that human life expectancy will increase roughly 1.4 years each decade and calculating from the current combined life expectancy value (78.9 years), American life expectancy will reach 100 years in roughly 151 years.
 Stay tuned for updates.